 The connection is now configured — you can continue with creating your project.
 After the app is authorized, TeamCity will list all the repositories available to your GitHub user.
 Start typing to filter the list and select the required repository:

-After you select the repo, TeamCity will verify the repository connection.
-If the сonnection is verified, the Create Project page opens.
-TeamCity will display the project and build configuration name.
-If required, modify the names and click Proceed.
+After you select the repo, TeamCity will verify the connection to it and open the Create Project page.
+It will propose the project and build configuration name.
+If necessary, you can modify them and click Proceed.

-TeamCity will scan your VCS repository and autodetect your build steps (it may take some time).
-Check the boxes of the steps and use them in your build configuration.
+Then, it will scan your VCS repository and autodetect the potential build steps (it may take some time).
+Check the boxes of the suitable steps, and they will be added to the build configuration.

 Create project manually

-Click the Administration link in the upper right corner, then click Create project and select Manually.
-Specify the project's name, ID (autogenerated, modifiable), and an optional description.
+On the Create Project page, click Manually.
+Specify the project's name, ID (autogenerated but modifiable), and an optional description.

 The configurations can be created automatically (similarly to creating projects) or manually as described below.
-If you select to do it manually, specify the build configuration name, ID (autogenerated, modifiable), and an optional description.
+If you select to do it manually, specify the build configuration name, ID, and an optional description.

-You can also specify whether you want TeamCity to checkout the sources on the agent or server.
-Note that the agent-side checkout is supported not for all VCSs, and in case you want to use it, you need to have a version control client installed on at least one agent.
+You can also specify whether you want TeamCity to check out the sources on the agent or server.
+If you want to use agent-side checkout, note that it is not supported for some VCSs, and that you need to have a version control client installed on at least one agent.